Below is a list of the equipment and necessary work area requirements for candidates completing the TypeWell Basic

 The training computer must have:

-- 32-bit or 64-bit Windows 10 operating system (or Apple Macs with special software);
+- 32-bit or 64-bit Windows 10 operating system or higher (or Apple Macs with special software);

 - .NET 3.5 Runtime required (should already be included with Windows 10, downloadable here if needed);

 - At least 600 MB of free disk space on the C: drive;